 Rearing Habitat

 Rearing habitat for Pacific and river lamprey was evaluated for the Feather River by analyzing ammocoete habitat dewatering risk as described above for the Sacramento River.
-CALSIM II flow outputs for the Feather River at the Thermalito Afterbay outlet were used to compare the dewatering risks between Alternatives 1-3 and the NAA.
-No river stage vs. flow table was found for the Feather River at the Thermalito Afterbay outlet, with the closest location being the Gridley gauge about 7 miles downstream.
-However, there are no major diversions or inflows on the Feather River between the Thermalito Afterbay outlet and the Gridley gauge locations, so the CALSIM II flow estimates for the Thermalito Afterbay outlet are expected to provide a reasonable approximation of flows at the Gridley gauge.
-The CALSIM II flows at Thermalito were used with the river stage vs flow table for Gridley to estimate changes in river stage attributable to the alternatives.
+CALSIM II flow outputs for the Feather River at the Thermalito Afterbay outlet were used to compare the dewatering risks between Alternatives 1, 2, and 3 and the NAA.
+No river stage versus flow table was found for the Feather River at the Thermalito Afterbay outlet, with the closest location being the Gridley gage about 7 miles downstream.
+However, there are no major diversions or inflows on the Feather River between the Thermalito Afterbay outlet and the Gridley gage locations, so the CALSIM II flow estimates for the Thermalito Afterbay outlet are expected to provide a reasonable approximation of flows at the Gridley gage.
+The CALSIM II flows at Thermalito were used with the river stage versus flow table for Gridley gage to estimate changes in river stage attributable to Alternatives 1, 2, and 3.

-The results show a range of about 4% to 82% in ammocoete stranding for the Feather River, with little difference among alternatives in the maximum stranding (Table 11?-7).
-There are only minor difference in mean ammocoete stranding between Alternatives 1-3 and the NAA.
-The largest differences were 6% increases in ammocoete stranding in October of dry water years under Alternatives 1A and 1B.
+The results show a range of about 4% to 82% in ammocoete stranding for the Feather River, with little difference among alternatives in the maximum stranding (Table 11-74).
+There are only minor difference in mean ammocoete stranding between Alternatives 1, 2, and 3 and the NAA.
+The largest differences were 6% increases in ammocoete stranding in October of Dry Water Years under Alternatives 1A and 1B.
 October is outside of the cohort initiation periods of both lamprey species.
-Alternatives 1-3 are expected to have little effect on dewatering risk of ammocoete rearing habitat for Pacific and river lamprey in the Feather River.
+Alternatives 1, 2, and 3 would have no adverse effect on dewatering risk of ammocoete rearing habitat for Pacific and river lamprey in the Feather River.

-Table 11?-7.
-Percent of Pacific and River Lamprey Ammocoetes Stranded During 7-Year Rearing Period in the Feather River at Gridley Gauge and Differences in the Percentages for the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).
+Table 11-74.
+Percent of Pacific and River Lamprey Ammocoetes Stranded During 7-Year Rearing Period in the Feather River at Gridley Gage and Differences in the Percentages for the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).
 January through August Results Pertain to Pacific Lamprey and the February through June Results Pertain to River Lamprey.